TykTechnologies/tyk-demo/deployments/ngrok/README.md

 - Gateway URL: http://tyk-gateway.localhost:8080/basic-open-api/get
 - Tunnel URL: http://11e3-103-252-202-110.ngrok.io/basic-open-api/get

-Requests sent via the tunnel will be recorded on the [Ngrok dashboard](http://localhost:4040).
+Requests sent via the tunnel will be recorded on the [ngrok dashboard](http://localhost:4040).
 Try sending some requests through the tunnel URL then check the Dashboard to see the recorded data.

 ### Getting the tunnel URL